MitchellSoftTechnology/mitchellsoft/README.md

 ### Navigation:
 All pages contain the same navigation across the top and a footer to the bottom of the page.
 All links on the navigation bar direct the user to the relevant locations.

 The footer contains social media links and copyright information.
-Easch page also contains a back to top button that appears on the right hand side of the screen when the page is scrolled.
+Each page also contains a back to top button that appears on the right hand side of the screen when the page is scrolled.

 ### Home: